-- 1. Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 2.
-Turn on your PC and wait until your operating system is completely loaded. - 3.
+- 1. To connect via a LTE, 3G GSM or CDMA network: connect your USB modem to the USB port8 located on the left side panel of the router. - If you need to connect or change a USB modem to another one when the router is powered on, power off the device, connect the modem to the USB port, and power on the router. - 2.
+Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 3.
+Turn on the router by pressing the ON/OFF button on its back panel. - 4.
+Turn on your PC and wait until your operating system is completely loaded. - 5.
 Turn on your Wi-Fi adapter.
 As a rule, modern notebooks with built-in wireless NICs are equipped with a button or switch that turns on/off the wireless adapter (refer to your PC documents).
 If your PC is equipped with a pluggable wireless NIC, install the software provided with your Wi-Fi adapter.